 When the temperature begins to drop, it’s time to get your boat out of the water and into storage.
-You can’t just take your boat out and leave it in the backyard, though.
-Before you put it away for the cold winter months there are steps you need to take so that it will be ready for action come springtime.
+Unfortunately, you can’t just take your boat out and leave it in the backyard though.
+Before you put it away and store your boat for the cold winter months, there are steps you need to take so that it will be ready for action when springtime comes around again.

 Prep and Clean Your Boat

 The first thing you should do before putting your boat away is to take it out on the water one last time.
 When you do, pay attention to any issues the boat may have developed during the past season on the water.

-Listen for engine problems, look for lighting and electrical issues. or any other signs of wear or disrepair.
+Listen for engine problems and look for lighting and electrical issues. or any other signs of wear or disrepair.
 You want to catch any problems and fix them while the boat’s out of the water and essentially out of commission for the next several months.
 Doing so prevents you from losing any time on the water when the weather warms up again.

 With all of those tasks checked off the list, disconnect the battery.
 You should store the battery in a climate-controlled environment even if you can’t do the same for the whole boat.
 Consider hooking it up to a battery charger to ensure that it doesn’t die while it’s not being used.

 Empty the bilge or any tanks or ballasts your boat has.
-Get rid of all water around the engine block, exhaust system, sea-pump, hoses, or cooling system.
-Your owner’s manual will give you specifics on how to properly drain any water from you boat.
+Get rid of all water around the engine block, exhaust system, sea pump, hoses, or cooling system.
+Your owner’s manual will give you specifics on how to properly drain water from your boat.

 You should also clean all areas of the boat, inside and out.
 This will help keep your paint nice and prevent corrosion.
 There are many commercial boat cleaning products out there, but most of the time you can get by with a mild detergent, plenty of water, and a little elbow grease.
 A powerful pressure washer doesn’t hurt either.

 If you can store your boat in a clean, climate-controlled building, do so.
-Most folks don’t have an empty garage space sitting around so you may have to pay for this space.
-There are plenty of boat storage facilities near lakes, rivers, and beaches, and you shouldn’t have too much trouble finding one.
+However, most folks don’t have a large empty garage space sitting around so you may have to pay for this type of space.
+There are plenty of boat storage facilities near lakes, rivers, and beaches, where you shouldn’t have too much trouble finding one for use.

-If you can’t or don’t want to store your boat in that kind of facility, the next best option is inside a non-climate-controlled building.
-This will keep your boat safe from the elements, but still leave it susceptible to cold temperatures.
+If you can’t, or don’t want to, store your boat in that kind of facility, the next best option is inside a non-climate-controlled building.
+This will keep your boat safe from the elements, although it will still leave it susceptible to cold temperatures.
 Again, you can rent space from storage facilities or marinas if need be.

 There are a variety of covers available from shrink-wrap-style covers to your typical, old-school fabric or synthetic material cover.
-You can go with a general fit cover or a semi-custom cover, or get one specifically designed for your boat.
+You can go with a universal fit cover or a semi-custom cover, or get one specifically designed and custom fit for your boat.

 If you’re able, it’s recommended to go with either a shrink-wrap cover or one designed specifically for your boat.
-Those two options doe the best job of protecting your boat from the elements and can help deter pests and small animals from taking up residence inside your boat.
+Those two options ultimately do the best job of protecting your boat from the elements and can help deter pests and small animals from taking up residence inside your boat.

-No matter what you choose.
-Make sure it’s anchored down well and covers everything completely.
+Regardless of what you choose, make sure it’s anchored down well and covers your boat completely.
 Excessive sunlight, rain, and snow are not your friends when it comes to storage and you want to ensure your boat isn’t exposed to the elements.

-Do you have any storage tips for boat owners?
-How do you prep your boat for winter?
-Leave a comment below.
+Do you have any winter storage tips for boat owners?
+How do you prep your own boat for winter?
+Tell us in the comments below.